Self Service Booth Disclaimer

 A short amount of instruction can be provided for a first time user to point out the basic aspects and controls of the booth and its equipment, however a basic understanding of recording and use of software is recommended.
 Additional training can be provided by Voice Trax West staff for additional cost and must be scheduled in advance.
-A written manual is provided which has tutorials on basic concepts of recording that can be helpful to get started.

 Various mixer presets have been created to provide modified functionality based on what the room is being used for.
 The most common of these would be the default preset, which provides a baseline gain setting on the microphone pre-amp with a light amount of audio compression and make-up gain with a target recording level of -8 dB to -12 dB.
 This is our attempt to provide a setting that will work for most people, however adjusting the level of gain will still be required in many cases and the actual recording level will depend on your voice print, the gain level set, and mic technique.

 If this is a bit foreign to you, don’t worry.
 Some of these details are here for those who are more technical or for those who have clients with specific requests for recording and compression levels.
 We do not generally provide help setting recording levels, but if this is something that you require we can provide this for an additional charge.
 If available, we are happy to quickly confirm that settings and levels appear to be ok for no additional charge.